 Finally finding mittens but they don't match - One solid green one and one pink polka-dot.
 Close enough.

-Having to take a picture by the "pretty tree in the yard"
+Having to take a picture by the "pretty tree in the yard" - Always taken on a disposable camera.
+Photographic evidence below.

 Cutting firewood every Saturday morning - Winter is coming.
 And if your house had a wood burning stove or fireplace, Saturday's were spent in the woods hauling around firewood.